 The repository is situated within an underground rock formation.
-It consists of an entry tunnel, a tunnel for waste treatment as well as two tunnels for waste deposition.
-Treatment consists of dewatering waste, filling void space in the barrels with sand or oil absorbent material and sealing them in a
+It consists of an entry tunnel, a tunnel for waste treatment as well as two tunnels for waste disposal.
+Treatment consists of dewatering waste, filling E{i}^{i} = D{i}^{i} = D{i}^{j} = $D{i}^{$ void space in the barrels with sand or oil absorbent material and sealing them in a cement matrix.
+The repository tunnels are to be filled with waste, cemented in concrete mould castings.
 There are four barriers to stop the spread of radioactivity from the stored waste.
-The first barrier consists of either the plastic barrel in which the waste is stored.
+The first barrier consists of the plastic barrel in which the waste is stored.
 The concrete walls of the permanent mould casting constitute the second barrier whilst the third barrier is the cement around the castings.
 The final barrier is the surrounding rock formation itself.